dddjef/pulse/docs/index.rst

 Pulse is a resource version control system.
 I think you already know what a version control system is (GIT, SVN, etc..) but what the heck is a resource?

-If you have already broken a project into smaller part for team working, you know what is a resource.
+If you have already broken a project into smaller parts for team working, you already know what a resource is.
 A resource can be a prop's modeling, a character's rigging, a shot's animation...
 A resource is versioned, and each version contains a work area and its products.

 Here are concepts manipulated by Pulse with some examples.

 .. image:: pulse_objects.png